bolner/FatCatDB/README.md

 var transaction = db.YourTable.NewTransaction();
 ```

-Adding and updating records are both done using the same `Add` method:
+Adding and updating records are both done using the same `Add` method.
+By default FatCatDB is always doing an `upsert`.
+You can change this behaviour with [OnUpdate event handlers](#atomic-operations-with-the-onupdate-event).

 ```csharp
 var record = new MyRecord();